Skip to Content

 The Distinction of Searing the Meat

-This crispy carnita recipe is my favorite for seared crispy pork tacos.
+This crispy carnita recipe is another favorite for seared crispy pork tacos.

 Two tacos in a black basket made with carnitas with avocados and tomatoes and tortillas in the background.